 Attribute-based validation example

-The purpose of this chapter is to introduce and explain the concept of attribute-based validation based on a simple example.
-Before working with this example, it is recommended that you make yourself familiar with the concept of test validation.
+In this chapter, we’ll demonstrate the concept of attribute-based validation based on a simple example.
+Before working with this example, make sure you’re familiar with the ⇢ basic concept of test validation.

 In this chapter